 Simply choose the email list that you want to use with your coming soon page, and then click on ‘Save Integration Details.’

-Step 4: Publish Your Coming Soon Page
+Step 4: Configure Your Coming Soon Page Settings

-This is all you need to create a simple coming soon page.
-However, SeedProd has some advanced settings that can help you collect leads, build customer loyalty, create brand awareness, and more.
+SeedProd has some advanced settings that can help you collect leads, build customer loyalty, create brand awareness, and more.

 Restrict and Grant Access Based on User Role